tonioloewald/xinjs/docs/elements.md

 so `elements.foo` is a function that returns a `<foo>` element.

-The arguments of the factory functions can be strings, numbers, other elements, or property-maps, which are converted into attributes.
+The arguments of the factory functions can be strings, numbers, other elements, or property-maps, which are converted into attributes or properties.

 E.g.

     const {span} = elements
     span('foo')                   // produces <span>foo</foo>
     span('bar', {class: 'foo'})   // produces <span class="foo">bar</span>
+    button('click me', {
+      onclick() {
+        alert('you clicked me')
+      }
+    })                            // creates a button with an event handler input({
+      type: 'checkbox',
+      checked: true
+    })                            // produces a checked checkbox

 ## camelCase conversion